As an affiliate, we earn from qualifying purchases made on our website.

 What Is A Toe Hang Putter?

 A toe hang putter has a bit more weight in the toe and that’ll help you open and close the putter face more during your stroke.
 This will help you close the face more at impact.

 The way you can easily tell if it’s a toe hang putter is by resting the shaft on your finger.
 If the toe points down then it’s a toe hang.
 If the face points up then it’s face balanced.

-The reason toe balanced putters point towards the ground is that they have a bit more weight in the toe.
+The reason toe-balanced putters point toward the ground is that they have a bit more weight in the toe.
 This is what helps the face square at impact.

 Toe hang putters can be either be blades or mallets.
 The head shape really doesn’t matter much.
 For most mid to high handicaps, a mallet-style head will probably be more consistent.